St Mary's College, Wallasey

 St Mary's Catholic College (SMC) is a Catholic secondary school located in Wallasey, Wirral, in North West England.
 St Mary's is one of four Catholic secondary schools in the Metropolitan Borough of Wirral.
 The others are St Anselm's College, St John Plessington Catholic College and Upton Hall School FCJ.

-St Mary's is a Roman Catholic secondary school and sixth form with academy status located in Wallasey, Wirral, England.
+St Mary's is a Roman Catholic secondary school and sixth form with academy status (since November 2016) located in Wallasey, Wirral, England.